Below, you'll find the most current annual goals.

 - The trustees will attend campus events either in-person or virtually to support and learn about various programs on campus.

-Goal: Each board member will attend at least two campus visits and at least five campus events per year.
+Goal: Each trustee will attend at least two campus visits and at least five campus events.

 Community Relations – The trustees will be ambassadors for Citrus College in their communities.